Kinetic/kinetic-protocol/README.md

     code: SUCCESS
   }
 }
-hmac: ""
 ```

 ### Set Pin

 ### Instant Secure Erase
-This operation should be used to erase all stored data from the device. **This operation is currently neither instant nor secure.
-In future versions of the application, it will be both.**
+This operation should be used to erase all stored data from the device.

 **Request Message**